This post may contain affiliate links.

 Education is the most powerful weapon which you can use to change the world.
 Nelson Mandela

 Enough philosophizing.
-Let’s get to my tale of shame!
-And to how to spend one day in Johannesburg!
-My humiliation actually began few days earlier in Cape Town, when someone mentioned Robben Island.
+Let’s get to my tale.
+My humiliation actually began few days earlier when I was looking around for things to do in Cape Town and someone mentioned Robben Island.

-“I have no idea what Robben Island is,” I said dismissively, picturing for some reason a resort-type island with roller coasters and hot dog stands.
+“I have no idea what Robben Island is,” I said, picturing for some reason a resort-type island with roller coasters and hot dog stands.

 “It’s where Nelson Mandela was imprisoned for 17 years.”

 Oomph.
-That was my heart falling down to the ground as it tried to escape my body in acute cardiac embarrassment.
-I didn’t know.
+That was my heart falling down to the ground.
 How could I not know about Robben Island?
 That’s when I realized I needed to learn more, much more, about Nelson Mandela and apartheid.

 Obviously one day in Johannesburg wasn’t going to do it, but Jo’burg, or Jozi, South Africa’s largest city and the pulse of the nation, seemed like a good place to start.

-I arrived in Johannesburg just before sundown and checked into The Maslow Hotel.
-From my terrace (yes!
-I had a terrace) I looked out over the sprawl of the city, the sun reflecting off one fat cloud in a bright burst of gold.
+I arrived in Johannesburg just before sundown.
+From my hotel room I looked out over the sprawl of the city, the sun reflecting off one fat cloud in a bright burst of gold.

 Day tour of Johannesburg